 2011 Chateau Clos des Jacobins Grand Cru

-France / Bordeaux / Saint-Emilion Grand Cru Rouge
+Frankrig / Bordeaux / Saint-Émilion Grand Cru Rouge

 Robert Parker tasting notes (April 2014): "(...)
 This spicy, earthy, richly fruity effort possesses decent acidity, sweet tannin, and an attractively textured, medium-bodied mouthfeel."